Julie’s Coffee Cup. And Granny.

 Over the years I have noticed the difference in coffees.
 I like to try different brands and specialty coffees.
 I like the ground coffee and the coffee beans that I have to grind.
 I like some flavored and some hot and plain.
-The type of coffee I drink can fit my mood and I find it exciting that in 2014 there are so many choices for us to try.
+The type of coffee I drink can fit my mood and I find it exciting that there are so many choices for us to try.

 I love anything to do with coffee.
 I love unique coffee cups, coffee sayings, coffee pictures and whatever coffee related that I can find.
 My children, grandchildren and friends worry about me if I don’t have a coffee cup in my hand.
 Oh, and another thing, I don’t do decaf unless it has a natural process.
 I am allergic to the formaldehyde in some decaf processes and I get a huge headache and stomach upset shortly after I drink that type of decaf coffee.

 Why am I writing about coffee?
 This post is for a blog that drips coffee and so does my character, Granny, in my Fuchsia Minnesota Series books.
 It seemed a natural progression for me to include coffee in all of my books.
 Of course, along with the coffee, my character loves my other favorite foods such as donuts and chocolate.
 That much of Granny is like me.
 The rest of Granny is perhaps my dreams of what getting older could be if we took the time to throw out the stereotypes of older people.